I’m a writer in the financial services and asset management industry.

 June 27, 1969—The harassment.

 A New York City tactical police force raided a popular Greenwich Village gay bar, the Stonewall Inn.
 Raids on gay bars and harassment of their customers weren’t unusual in 1969; they were conducted on a regular basis without much resistance.
 However, that Friday night the street erupted into violent protest as the gays in the bar did something unheard of.
 They fought back.
 The backlash against the police and the five nights of protest that followed came to be known as the Stonewall Riots.
-As the riots continued, the collective anger announced that the gay rights movement had arrived.
+As the riots continued, the gay’s collective anger announced that change was occurring.

 Perpetuating the use of an ugly, bigoted stylebook that emerged in the 1950s—most newspapers were sensational, mocking, and degrading of gays in their coverage of the event.